blackjack94/mathpedia/README.md

 9. Nice Bootstrap & AJAX
 10. Avoid major security holes (XSS, CSRF, SQL Injection)
-11. Faster site by efficient DB & Caching
+11. Faster site by efficient Query & Caching

 **IMPORTANT:** This source code is not complete and will be release on December 20th, 2014.